MISP/misp-rfc/misp-core-format/raw.md

 #### publish_timestamp

 publish_timestamp represents a reference time when the event was published on the instance. published_timestamp is expressed in seconds (decimal) since 1st of January 1970 (Unix timestamp).
 At each publication of an event, publish_timestamp **MUST** be updated.
 The time zone **MUST** be UTC.
+If the published_timestamp is present and the published flag is set to false, the publish_timestamp represents the previous publication timestamp.
+If the event was never published, the published_timestamp **MUST** be set to 0.

 publish_timestamp is represented as a JSON string. publish_timestamp **MUST** be present.